digitaltrails/vdu_controls/README.md

 Version History
 ---------------
+* 1.6.11
+  * Cleanup the help and man page.
 * 1.6.10, 1.6.9
   * Cope better with invalid slider values caused by a monitor being too slow/busy when responding.
   * Wait for monitor detection to stabilise at session restoration (at login time).